Being Healthy and Weightless

 Do we need carbohydrates?

-Along with protein and fat, carbohydrates are one of the three main carbohydrates we should eat every day.
+Along with protein and fat, carbohydrates are one of the three main we should eat every day.
 They support various body functions including supplying energy, supporting the body’s immune system, and blood clotting.

 What are carbohydrates?